Cronbach Alpha Calculator

 Does my response data leave the browser?

 The pasted text and selected file are parsed locally in the browser.
-The file-size check, sample loading, normalization, tables, chart data, and JSON output are created from that local response table.
+File-size checks, sample loading, normalization, tables, chart data, downloadable files, and JSON output are created from the current browser data.

 Glossary: